-Theorem 18.18: For full tgds, dependency implication, as well as CQ containment and BCQ entailment under constraints is decidable and ExpTime-complete.
-Note: We take a strict first-order view here, and use the reduction of Theorem 18.16.
+Theorem 17.18: For full tgds, dependency implication, as well as CQ containment and BCQ entailment under constraints is decidable and ExpTime-complete.
+Note: We take a strict first-order view here, and use the reduction of Theorem 17.16.
 BCQ entailment can be decided, e.g., using bottom-up computation.
-Markus Krötzsch, 2rd July 2019 Database Theory slide 16 of 17 Summary and Outlook Dependencies have many uses in database theory and practice Most practical forms of dependencies can be captured in logical form, with the two most common general cases being - Tuple-generating dependencies (tgds) - Equality generating dependencies (egds) There are several reasoning problems for dependencies, which are all equivalent (and generally undecidable) Next topics:
+Summary and Outlook Dependencies have many uses in database theory and practice Most practical forms of dependencies can be captured in logical form, with the two most common general cases being - Tuple-generating dependencies (tgds) - Equality generating dependencies (egds) There are several reasoning problems for dependencies, which are all equivalent (and generally undecidable) Next topics: